 These include both no-fault grounds and fault grounds.
 Again, if you want to get a divorce in Texas, you don’t need to prove who was at fault.
 The three no-fault grounds the court may consider during a Texas divorce case include:

 - Insupportability.
-This ground is often referred to as irreconcilable difference in other states.
-It is the most common ground people base their decision to divorce on in Texas.
+This ground is often referred to as irreconcilable differences in other states.
+It is the most common ground people base their reasons for divorce in Texas.

 - Living apart.
-If you and your spouse haven’t lived together for three years or more when you go to trial, that could be considered grounds for divorce in Texas.
+If you and your spouse haven’t lived together for three years or more when you go to trial (and there is no expectation of reconciliation), that could be considered grounds for divorce in Texas.

 - Confinement to a mental hospital.
 If your spouse has been confined to a mental hospital for three years or more, and the physician believes the mental disorder is unlikely to improve or your spouse is likely to relapse, that could be grounds for divorce.